 Durability science for artificial photosynthesis systems

-The new DOE Fuels from Sunlight Hub, the Liquid Sunlight Alliance, is focused on creating fully integrated systems that can generate liquid fuels directly from sunlight, CO2 and water.
-Durability of these systems is currently limited due to interfacial corrosion and catalyst remodeling, and we have started a new program looking at how rare, sporadic events in small volumes created by nanostructured photoelectrodes can influence photo-driven and dark reactions over time.
+The DOE Fuels from Sunlight Hub, the Liquid Sunlight Alliance, is focused on creating fully integrated systems that can generate liquid fuels directly from sunlight, CO2 and water.
+Durability of these systems is currently limited due to interfacial corrosion and catalyst remodeling, and we are working on how interfacial reactions and rare, sporadic events in the surrounding electrolyte volumes can influence photo-driven and dark reactions over time.
+We are particularly interested in how to think about water ion and solute chemistry in volumes too small to have a well-defined pH.

 Photoelectrochemical energy conversion systems